 5.1.
 Liquid effluents from facilities are usually treated as discharges that are managed in accordance with an authorization: see Requirement 31 of GSR Part 3 [1].
-The dose constraint applied to liquid discharges is generally chosen in the range 0.1-0.3 mSv per year: see paras 5.16 and A-2 of IAEA Safety Standards Series No. GSG-9, Regulatory Control of Radioactive Discharges to the Environment [37].
+The dose constraint applied to liquid discharges is generally chosen in the range 0.1 to <1 mSv per year: see paras 5.16 and A-2 of IAEA Safety Standards Series No. GSG-9, Regulatory Control of Radioactive Discharges to the Environment [36].
 This is a fraction of the dose limit to members of the public.
 Using models such as those described in Ref.
-[38], this dose constraint is converted into authorized limits on discharges of radionuclides, usually expressed in Bq/a.
-Further recommendations are provided in GSG-9 [37].
+[37], this dose constraint is converted into authorized limits on discharges of radionuclides, usually expressed in Bq/a.
+Further recommendations are provided in GSG-9 [36].

 5.2.
 The authorized discharges of liquid effluents described in para.
 5.1 are performed under the system of regulatory control.
 This is conceptually different to clearance, i.e. which is a process by which regulatory controls are removed.
 There are situations where the removal of regulatory control from a liquid may be more appropriate than releasing a material in accordance with an authorized discharge.
 For example, the clearance of liquids can be used in cases where small amounts of liquid containing low levels of radionuclides are produced, for which the management of a discharge regime is not warranted.
 There may also be cases where liquids constitute an asset and where there is a commercial interest in reuse or recycling, for example lubrication oils used in pumps, cooling liquids in transformers in nuclear power plants or acids from the manufacturing process of nuclear fuel.
 Alternatively, it may be beneficial to incinerate certain liquids in a conventional waste incineration plant because of their hazardous properties.
 In all such cases, clearance may be the best option.
 For clearance of liquids, the basic principles given in Sections 2 and 3 of this Safety Guide apply as for solid materials.
-Clearance of liquids needs to be based on the same dose criterion as clearance of solid material, i.e. individual effective doses of the order of 10 $\mu$ Sv in a year.
+Clearance of liquids needs to be based on the same dose criterion as clearance of solid material, i.e. individual effective doses of the order of 10 μ Sv in a year.

 5.3.
 There is a fundamental difference between the authorized discharge of liquid effluents and the granting of clearance to a liquid.
-In the case of discharges, once released the radionuclides are dispersed in the environment (i.e. the activity cannot be concentrated again).
-In contrast, cleared liquids may remain together, so that after clearance the activity concentration may even increase (e.g. due to filtration, evaporation, distillation or fractionation).
-This needs to be taken into account in the derivation of clearance levels for liquids.
-The clearance of tritium (H) in the form of tritiated water is a special case because the concentration of this radionuclide is highly unlikely to be significantly increased by natural processes in liquids, sediments, plants or animals (i.e. because the concentration of tritium in water reaches equilibrium).
+In the case of discharges, once released the radionuclides are dispersed in the environment and the possibility for re-concentration of activity in the environmental matrices are extremely low.
+In contrast, cleared liquids may not be dispersed and that after clearance the activity concentration may even increase (e.g. due to filtration, evaporation, distillation or fractionation).
+This should be taken into account in the derivation of clearance levels for liquids.
+The clearance of tritium (3H) in the form of tritiated water usually doesn't require such considerations, because the concentration of this radionuclide is highly unlikely to be significantly increased by natural processes in liquids, sediments, plants or animals.